efenatuyo/discord-gambling-bot/README.md

-this project will proballyy continue
+this project will probally continue